How Do I Prevent Mammary Cysts?

 Having a diet lacking in fruits and vegetables increases the risk of cysts.

-There is a popular series of “steps” that pretend to tell you how to cure cysts or avoid them, but they aren’t true.
+There is a popular series of “steps” that claim to tell you how to cure cysts or avoid them, but they aren’t true.
 For example, one of the tips is to avoid mammograms because they can harm your breasts.

 You might also hear that using contraceptives or implants can cause cysts or cancer to form.

-We’re going to show you things that you should be doing to avoid the appearance of cysts, or, if you already have them, what you can do to keep them from growing or getting more.
+We’re going to show you things that you should be doing to keep cysts from appearing, or, if you already have them, what you can do to keep them from growing or to avoid getting more.

 The first is to take good preventative measures.
-It’s very important to check your breasts, dedicating time to get to know and feel your body, so that you can tell if any new or unusual growths show up early.
-Feel your breasts at the same time every month, so that you can detect a growth as soon as it appears.
+It’s very important to check your breasts, dedicating time to get to know and feel your body so that you can tell if any new or unusual growths show up early.
+Feel your breasts at the same time every month so that you can detect a growth as soon as it appears.

-There is a lot that you can do to prevent the appearance of cysts, breast pain, and even breast cancer.
+There’s a lot that you can do to prevent the appearance of cysts, breast pain, and even breast cancer.
 An early diagnosis, a healthy diet, and getting to know your body can help your health immeasurably.

-If, in your routine breast examination, you find any sort of lump, it’s advisable that you go to a doctor in order to do a simple biopsy.
-If it is liquid or semisolid, and there is no other signal that indications any negative side effects, such as blood, in 98% of cases it is just a simple cyst.
+If, during your routine breast examination, you find any sort of lump, it’s advisable that you go to a doctor in order to do a simple biopsy.
+If it’s liquid or semisolid and there are no other signs, like blood, that indicate any negative side effects, in 98% of cases it is just a simple cyst.

 Reduce the amount of fat and refined carbohydrates that you eat

-Foods that can help you
+Eat foods that can help you

-The consumption of fiber of a natural origin (especially from whole grains and fruits) is important for the elimination of an excess of estrogen.
-The cruciferous vegetables, such as broccoli, cabbage, Brussels sprouts, and turnips, contain a compound called indol-3-carbinol, which can reduce the ability of estrogen to adhere to breast tissue.
+Consuming natural fiber (especially from whole grains and fruits) is important for your body to eliminate excess estrogen.
+Also, cruciferous vegetables, such as broccoli, cabbage, Brussel sprouts, and turnips, contain a compound called indol-3-carbinol, which can reduce estrogen’s ability to adhere to breast tissue.

 Eliminate milk products

-If you do eat them, make sure that they are organic, because organic cows are not fed hormones or genetically modified.
-Try this for a month and observe your body, because we’re sure that you’ll see the difference.
+If you do eat them, make sure that they’re organic, because organic cows are not genetically modified or fed hormones.
+Try this for a month and observe your body.
+Afterward, we’re sure that you’ll see the difference.

 Avoid caffeine and chocolate

 You should stay away from foods that contain caffeine like coffee, tea, soft drinks, chocolate, and non-alcoholic beer.
-These products contain methylxanthines, which can produce an overstimulation of mammary tissue in some women.
+These products contain methylxanthines, which can overstimulate mammary tissue in some women.

-You should take vitamin and mineral supplements, especially vitamin E, vitamin A, coenzyme Q10, and selenium, as these antioxidants are very beneficial.
+Additionally, you should take vitamin and mineral supplements, especially vitamin E, vitamin A, coenzyme Q10, and selenium, as these antioxidants are very beneficial.